lancewalton/treelog/README.md

 [![Build Status](https://travis-ci.org/lancewalton/treelog.png?branch=master)](https://travis-ci.org/lancewalton/treelog)

 It is often necessary to understand exactly what happened in a computation.
-What went right, what went wrong and what was done with what and how was a result arrived at.
+What went right, what went wrong, what was done with what, and how a result was derived.

 Computations are functions built on functions, and so computations are tree-like, and hence the description will mirror that structure.